-- For NY origin horses negative EIA test chart must be dated this calendar year or the prior calendar year. - Imported horses must be accompanied by an interstate certificate of veterinary inspection with a negative EIA test within 12 months.
+- NY origin horses must be accompanied by a negative EIA test report.
+The date of sample collection for the qualifying EIA test must have been on or after January 1, 2020. - Imported horses must be accompanied by an interstate certificate of veterinary inspection with a negative EIA test within 12 months prior to entry.
 Rabies vaccination information can be incorporated into the CVI. - Drawing or photograph must match the horse. - Rabies vaccination must be within 1 year of arrival at the fair and be documented by a signed rabies certificate or a signed statement on the EIA test chart with the required information (see requirements).